 This case study is a remote alternative to “How Do Tibetans Survive High Altitudes.”
 The remove version is shorter and does not require as much guidance by the instructor.
 I created this version with Google slides, so students can type their answers directly onto the slide.

-I made remote versions of several activities because I found that students just weren’t being successful with the original versions.
+I made remote versions of several activities because I found that students just weren’t being successful with the original version.
 During the pandemic, many students worked on their own from home.
 I didn’t have the ability to walk around the classroom or help students who may be struggling with the content or graphs.

 The remote versions are also shorter, because home students are more likely to not attempt work if they perceive that it will be too hard or take too long.
 Ideally, when students are back in class, I’ll use the original version, which is much more challenging.